 You will need to configure the right MX records on your domain name settings, so Google’s servers can send and receive emails for your business.

 To do that, you will need to log into your web hosting account, or your domain registrar account.

 We have created a detailed guide that covers how to change MX records for your website that covers all registrars.

 For this tutorial, we will show you how to add MX records in Bluehost, but the basic settings are the same on all hosts and domain registrars.
-Basically, you will be looking for DNS settings under your domain name.

 Step 4.
-Managing email in G Suite
+Managing Email in Google Workspace

-G Suite makes it super easy to manage your email account.
+Google Workspace makes it super easy to manage your email account.
 You can simply visit the Gmail website to check your email inbox or use the official Gmail apps on your phone to send and receive new emails.

 You will need to sign in using your business email address as your username.